 2. Temporary Bridging Loan

 The programme is another among the pair of government-backed business loans in Singapore, provided in response to the pandemic, and functions much like other working capital loans in Singapore.
+Find out more on the best bridging loan in Singapore.

 A working capital loan is not limited to small businesses and is open to any kind of enterprise and new business.